Frequently Asked Questions

 8. Are there any buses available from/to AUC campus?

 Yes, AUC has bus service that is available to all AUC community.
 Check the routes, policies and procedures, and fees.

-For further information, e-mail the International Programs Office (IPO) at email@example.com.
+For further information, e-mail the Office of International Programs and Services (IPSO) at firstname.lastname@example.org.